jamcarbon/PolkadotNode_AWS/README.md

     aws cloudformation describe-stacks

-    # If there is any error, use the following to check logs
+    # If there is any error, use the following to check events

     aws cloudformation describe-stack-events --stack-name PolkaNodeCloudStack